Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 However as stated in the beginning of the article this is just the binary relations.
 Converting those back to a database you'd end up with a database containing tables with only 2 columns (to the delight of advocates for RDF triples[^trip]), in practice this is not what databases look like.
 Does this mean that knowledge of binary relations is not useful?
 Well obviously not, in fact most tables are secretly a collection of binary relations.

-Take for instance a product table, it will contain various properties of each product such as its size, colour, possibly price etc. However usually it will also contain a product ID.
-Usually this is just a meaningless number that does nothing but identify the row.
+Take for instance a product table, it will contain various properties of each product such as its size, colour, possibly price etc. However usually it will also contain a product ID, a meaningless number that does nothing but identify the row.
 However if it is meaningless it should serve some purpose, otherwise why include it?

-This product ID (or primary keys in general) is added to the table to turn it from an $n$-ary ($n$=number of columns) relation into $n$ binary relations.
+This product ID (or primary keys in general) makes it possible to view the tabel not as an $n$-ary ($n$ = number of columns) relation but as $n$ binary relations.
 By design the product ID will uniquely refer to a single row which means each column of the table can be turned into a function from the product ID to the value in that column for that row.

 Now why do this instead of simply making a 2 column table for each property?
 That is because a well designed database doesn't just turn each column of the product table into a function of the product ID, it also does the opposite.
 If each product has a unique row in the product table then each property of a product, which must be some kind of function from the product to some range of values, can be turned into a column of the product table by simply putting the output of the function at the row for the corresponding product.
 By allowing a column to have empty values it also becomes possible to include properties which are only defined for *some* products.